jamesbdev/WDI-PROJECT-2/README.md

  2) wins

- wins - putting in the time, completed my objectives,
+ wins - putting in the time, completed my objectives, got better at planning and problem solving - breaking down tackling one problem at a time

 3) to do in the future